sailesh307/DBMS-Notes/candidateKey.md

 - a column which has the features of becoming a Primary Key
     - eg: `ecode`, `voterid`, `ppno` (passport no)

+# Composite Key
+- It is a Key having two or more attributes that together can uniquely identify a tuple in a table
+- Also known as Comound Key

 # Alternate Key
 - columns left out of candidate keys after selecting primary key
     - eg: if `ecode` is selected as primary key